jamelablack/jamelablack.github.com/about.md

 ---

 <p class="message">
 This blog is to chronicle my growth in understanding of ruby, rails development, front-end frameworks, e-commerce, and design.

 </p>

  My name is Jam, when I'm not blogging - I enjoy running, hot yoga and Wast African Dance.
 Follow me on Twitter [@pplcallmejam](https://twitter.com/pplcallmejam).

-Special love to these programs for giving the foundation I needed:
+##Study
 * [Tealeaf Academy](http://gotealeaf.com)
 * [Parson's The New School](http://www.newschool.edu/parsons/)